-A landscape plan should be submitted with the Final Review application but may be deferred.
+A landscape plan should be submitted with the Final Review application but may be deferred (unless otherwise required to be included).
 If deferred, the landscape plan shall be submitted and approved by the ARC prior to beginning any landscape work, including final grading, on site.
 Plans shall be on a minimum 11" x 17" sheet size, in color, and provide clear delineation between planting and non-planted areas.
 Beginning landscaping construction prior to ARC approval may result in a forfeiture of the deposit.
 No additional fees are required for landscape review.